ehersch/MNIST_Demo/README.md

 ___
 ## Repo structure

-There's just one notebook where I have my model, documentation, results, and ablations.
+There are two notebooks here.
+The MNIST_demo is where I have my model, documentation, results, and ablations.
+The fashion MNIST notebook includes BN and dropout to perform better on Fashion MNIST (a harder dataset).
 Enjoy!